 Funding: This work was partially supported by the Clinical and Translational Science Center at Weill Cornell NIH/NCATS grant ULTR00457 and the NIH T32 Training grant 5T32CA062948-22 (to G Galletti).

-Conflicts of Interest: ST Tagawa has received honoraria from Janssen and Weill Cornell Medicine has received research funding on behalf of ST Tagawa for clinical trial conduct.
-Other authors have no conflicts of interest to declare.
+Conflicts of Interest: The authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/amj.2018.03.16).
+ST Tagawa has received honoraria from Janssen and Weill Cornell Medicine has received research funding on behalf of ST Tagawa for clinical trial conduct.
+The other authors have no conflicts of interest to declare.

 - Beltran H, Beer TM, Carducci MA, et al. New therapies for castration-resistant prostate cancer: efficacy and safety.
 Eur Urol 2011;60:279-90.
 [Crossref] [PubMed]